internetarchive/dweb-mirror/INSTALLATION.md

 cd <wherever>/dweb-mirror && ./install_ipfs.sh
 ```
 should update it.

+### 8. Autostarting
+Autostarting varies from platform to platform.
+IIAB is configured automatically.
+On many platforms you'll need to setup a service,
+there is a template to work from at [./internetarchive.service].
+It needs the location of your installation.
+TODO check where this goes on Raspberry Pi/NOOBS and Rachel
+TODO alternative start process on Mac.

 ## Updating dweb-mirror
 The update process depends on whether you took choice "a" (appliance) or "b" (developer) above.